Become a Volunteer

 Similar to our zoo’s volunteer program, volunteer tasks at the AZWH may include, enclosure cleans (sweeping, raking, cleaning up after animals), environmental enrichment, assisting with food preparation, hospital and enclosure maintenance, gardening and weeding, wildlife laundry, customer service and group tasks.

-So if you’re over 18 years and older, passionate, confident and hardworking, volunteering with us at the Australia Zoo wildlife Hospital may be for you!
+So if you’re 18 years of age or older, passionate, confident and hardworking, volunteering with us at the Australia Zoo wildlife Hospital may be for you!

 For more information or if you would like to contribute to the Australia Zoo Wildlife Hospital, visit www.wildlifewarriors.org.au

 When can I volunteer?

 Where will I be volunteering?

 Will joining the Volunteer Program lead to employment?